 It gives me an action step: I need to model one more example before students move to group or independent work time.
-Furthermore, if my first period class’s students all made the same type of error that I am able to address in my other classes, then I can use one of their exit tickets as an error analysis the next day to address the misconception with them.
+Furthermore, if my first period students all made the same type of error that I am able to address in my other classes, I can use one of their exit tickets as an error analysis the next day to address the misconception with them.

 Challenge Students to Synthesize What They Learned

 Exit tickets hold students accountable to produce work by the end of the class period that they know you will collect and look at.
-It sends the message that what students learned that day is important; they need to pay attention for the entirety of the class so they can synthesize what they have learned.
+It sends the message that what students learned that day is important; they need to pay attention for the entirety of the class, so they can synthesize what they have learned.
 When students are dismissing, I will be flipping through their exit tickets and stopping students at the door if I need to clarify something with them.

-In addition, it allows students to communicate with you about their needs.
-This idea comes from Erica Stewart, who has students evaluate their understanding at the bottom of their exit ticket.
-Students simply circle their understanding.
+In addition, it allows students to communicate their needs with you.
+This idea comes from Erica Stewart who has students evaluate their understanding at the bottom of their exit ticket.

 Should I Grade Exit Tickets?